kurtosis-tech/avalanche-package/README.md

 By updating the `genesis.json` you can change the initial allocations, chain id, gas configuration and a lot of other config

+Various different [precompiles](https://docs.avax.network/subnets/customize-a-subnet#precompiles) can also be configured by bringing your own genesis.json

 ### Non Ephemeral Ports